We are open Tuesdays-Sundays from 11am-6pm. Please note that our cafe is currently closed on Tuesdays.

 We would be grateful if people only call this number if it is absolutely essential as we have very limited resource to answer calls and need to prioritise those who do not have another booking option.

 Lifts are available for those who need them most.
-Lift occupancy is limited to 4 people per lift or for one household group.

 Full access provision is available to those who need it throughout the Gallery.